 He said that I would have chemo, a mastectomy, and then most likely radiation.
 Although I knew in my heart that this was cancer, even before Dr. Quill said those words to me, it was still quite a shock hearing it confirmed.
 My head was spinning with so many questions, but the big one was, "AM I GOING TO DIE??"

-Dr. Quill said this was curable and that we were going to hit it with every weapon available to make sure that we got rid of every cancer cell and to ensure they didn't come back.
+Dr. Quill said we were going to hit this thing with every weapon available to make sure that we got rid of every cancer cell and to ensure they didn't come back.
 He then asked if I was ready to fight.

 OH HELL YEAH!!
 I'M READY TO FIGHT!